BlogH-01

 • Friends and family

-Once you have a positive test, letting those individuals know (especially if you were not showing symptoms at the time of being around them) can help them be on the lookout for signs of illness.
-It also reduces the ability for it to further spread in the community.
+Once you have a positive test, letting those individuals know (especially if you were not showing symptoms when you were around them) can help them be on the lookout for signs of illness.
+It also reduces the ability for it to spread further in the community.

 Self-Quarantine

 Once you’ve tested positive, it’s important to self-quarantine.
-This means not going out of your household for anything other than essential medical care.
-Groceries and other items you may need can all easily be delivered to your home now.
-Some even have two-hour delivery for essentials.
+This means not leaving your household for anything other than essential medical care.
+Groceries and other items you may need can all be easily delivered to your home now.
+Some even offer two-hour delivery for essentials.

 If you live with others, this means practicing social distancing.
 Yes, even in your own household.
 If at all possible, consider quarantining yourself in a separate room with a door.
 Wear a mask when not in your room, bleach and sanitize common areas regularly (especially the bathroom), and minimize time spent in other areas of the home.